Wilhelm Backhaus: Recordings

 Backhaus was quick to recognize the importance of recordings.
-His drastically abridged 1909 recording of the Grieg Piano Concerto, lasting about six minutes, was not only the first recording of that work, but also the first recording of any concerto.
+His drastically abridged 1909 recording of the first and third movements of the Grieg Piano Concerto, lasting about six minutes in total, was not only the first recording of that work, but also the first recording of any concerto.
 He recorded it complete, and magnificently, in the early 1930s.

 At the time of his death, Backhaus had nearly completed his second complete Beethoven sonata cycle.
 All that was missing was the Hammerklavier Sonata.